timesler/facenet-pytorch/README.md

 See: [models/tensorflow2pytorch.py](models/tensorflow2pytorch.py)

+Note that this functionality is not needed to use the models in this repo, which depend only on the saved pytorch `state_dict`'s.

 Following instantiation of the pytorch model, each layer's weights were loaded from equivalent layers in the pretrained tensorflow models from [davidsandberg/facenet](https://github.com/davidsandberg/facenet).

 The equivalence of the outputs from the original tensorflow models and the pytorch-ported models have been tested and are identical: